Q&A with Walker County Deputy Corey Griffin about his K9's death

 First of two articles

-Walker County Sheriff's Office Deputy Corey Griffiin recently had to shoot his K9 partner, Rocky, when the Belgian Malinois-trained apprehension dog turned on him during the serving of a felony warrant and attacked, biting his arm severely.
+Walker County Sheriff’s Office Deputy Corey Griffin recently had to shoot his K9 partner, Rocky, when the Belgian Malinois trained apprehension dog turned on him during the serving of a felony warrant and attacked, biting his arm severely.

 Now, in Corey’s own words, here is what is known about this incident and the day-to-day activities of this police partnership, as well as other information shared.